Lichen-Dev/website/posts/aliens.md

 ## Tim Gallaudet:

-American oceanographer and retired Rear Admiral in the United States Navy.
-Gallaudet worked for the U.S. Department of Commerce as the Acting Under Secretary of Commerce for Oceans and Atmosphere and Acting Administrator of the National Oceanic and Atmospheric Administration (NOAA).
+Retired U.S. Navy Rear Admiral and former Acting Administrator of NOAA.
+Served as the Navy's head oceanographer.

 "The very next day, that email disappeared from my account and those of the other recipients without explanation...
 This lack of follow-up was very concerning to me.
 As the Navy's chief meteorologist at the time, I was responsible for reducing safety of flight risks.
 Yet it appeared to me that no one at the flag officer level was addressing the safety risk posed by UAPs."